 German linguistic expert Dr. Ulrich Ammon, a professor at the University of Duisburg-Essen, conducted a 15-year-long study of the world’s eight main languages and their demographics, as well as a number of factors that could affect their international standing in the coming decades.

-He won’t throw around any specific figures about the distant future, but he’s pretty sure about English being firmly established as the world’s lingua franca — mainly because it’s by far the most prevalent choice for foreign language study around the world.
+He won’t throw around any specific figures about the distant future of language, but he’s pretty sure about English being firmly established as the world’s lingua franca — mainly because it’s by far the most prevalent choice for foreign language study around the world.

 “This standing is bolstered by and stabilized in a feedback relationship with [its] function as the dominant language of economic, diplomatic and scientific international communication, but also for informal contacts,” he said.
 “To dethrone English would require unimaginable, coordinated efforts by various other language communities, which are highly unlikely to happen in the foreseeable future.”